keithrbennett/life_game_viewer/README.md

 This program requires that JRuby be run in 1.9 mode.
-In JRuby versions 1.7 and above, this is the default setting, but for earlier versions you'll have to specify this mode by passing the "--1.9" option to JRuby.
+In JRuby versions 1.7 and above, this is the default setting, but for earlier versions you'll have to specify this mode by passing the _--1.9_ option to JRuby.
+Here are three ways to do that:

-It's probably easiest to do this by putting the following into your startup shell's initialization file (e.g. .bashrc or .zshrc):
+1) Put the following into your startup shell's initialization file (e.g. .bashrc or .zshrc):

 ```
 export JRUBY_OPTS=--1.9
 ```

+2) Execute the above command in your shell

+3) Precede the command with the variable/value setting, e.g.:

-You could do this on your command line instead by preceding your JRuby commands with the setting, as in:
+You could do this for just the one command on your command line instead by preceding your JRuby commands with the setting, as in:

 ```
+JRUBY_OPTS=--1.9 jruby irb  # or
+JRUBY_OPTS=--1.9 jruby   # or
-JRUBY_OPTS=--1.9 jruby ...
+JRUBY_OPTS=--1.9 jruby irb  # or

 ```